hashicorp/consul-server-connection-manager/docs/grpc-integration.md

 A big question: why do we have the custom gRPC balancer?

-While the gRPC connection is asynchronously switching from one address to another, we want to answer the following type of questions in order to evaluate whether the
+While the gRPC connection is asynchronously switching from one address to another, we want to answer the following type of questions to determine if it has connecto to that address:

 * Which sub-connection or address is the gRPC connection currently using?
 * Has the connection finished switching from one sub-connection to another?
 Has it definitely